weierophinney/weierophinney/README.md

 and [PSR-15 HTTP Handlers and Middleware interfaces](https://www.php-fig.org/psr/psr-15/), which, combined, form the core of modern PHP APIs and web applications.

-I work at [Zend by Perforce](https://www.zend.com) as Product Owner and Principal Engineer, where I focus on providing supported PHP runtimes companies can depend upon.
+I work at [Zend by Perforce](https://www.zend.com) as Product Manager and Principal Engineer, where I focus on providing supported PHP runtimes companies can depend upon.